This guide illustrates how to search for what is available in any given city.

 Other questions may be a good candidate for the San Francisco Sex Information hotline (415-989-7374).

-See the Kink Aware Professionals List (for alternative sexuality of all types), the Polychromatic List (for counselors familiar with polyamory), or the AASECT List (for mainstream sex therapy).
+See the Kink Aware Professionals List (for alternative sexuality of all types) or the AASECT List (for mainstream sex therapy).

 Multi-focus: The Dark Odyssey and Paradise Unbound annual retreats offer events and workshops of interest to BDSM players, swingers, Tantra enthusiasts, etc. Of the two, Dark Odyssey has a fuller class schedule, while Paradise is less expensive and possibly a little more laid-back.